s-glass/reading-notes/201/class3.md

 # 201 class 03 notes

-**Why this matters**: This information matters because it's a review of the basic building blocks for beginning developers, including how browsers and web pages function, and the basics of HTML, CSS, and JavaScript.
+**Why this matters**: This information matters because it's an expansion on the basic building blocks for beginning developers, including the basics of HTML, CSS, and JavaScript.

 ## Learn HTML